 Wild expose Dumba, Scandella, Haula, Staal for Vegas draft

 The Minnesota Wild have exposed defensemen Matt Dumba and Marco Scandella and forwards Erik Haula and Eric Staal for the NHL expansion draft.
-Wild expose Dumba, Scandella, Haula, Staal for Vegas draft The Minnesota Wild have exposed defensemen Matt Dumba and Marco Scandella and forwards Erik Haula and Eric Staal for the NHL expansion draft.
+The league announced Sunday protected players from the 30 existing teams for the Vegas Golden Knights, who join the NHL this season.

 Add your comments below